HERCULE Poirot is to return in a new novel backed by the family of Torquay-born Queen of Crime Dama Agatha Christie.

-Dame Agatha died in 1976, and according to her grandson Mathew Prichard, it was "pure serendipity" that led to Hannah being commissioned.
+Dame Agatha died in 1976, and according to her grandson Mathew Prichard, it was 'pure serendipity' which led to Hannah being commissioned.

 She has sold more than two billion books worldwide.